BirdVox/bv_context_adaptation/progress.md

 8. [DONE] For every fold unit (6), every prediction unit in validation set and test set (3), export BirdVox-70k predictions as CSV files.
 Parallelize over folds (6), trials (10), and prediction units (3).

-9. For every fold unit (6), every mode (validation and test), compute metrics (n_selected, TP, FP, FN, TPR, TNR, accuracy, precision, recall, and F-measure) for 100 different thresholds between 0.0 and 1.0.
-Parallelize over folds (6) and prediction unit (3).
+9. [DONE] For every fold unit (6), every mode (validation and test), compute metrics with data augmentation.

 10. For every fold (6), select the 5 trials that achieve the best validation accuracy, along with the corresponding threshold.
 For every unit, export best five trials, per-trial threshold, and per-trial metrics (n_selected, TP, FP, FN, TPR, TNR, accuracy, precision, recall, and F-measure) in 6 CSV files.
 Parallelize over units (6).